-STAND for local council
+STAND for Local Council

-People elected to sit on Council or a Board are responsible for representing their community and for the governance of the community.
+People elected to sit on Council or Community Board are responsible for representing their community and for the governance of the community.
 A further key responsibility is to uphold the principles of Te Tiriti o Waitangi – The Treaty of Waitangi.

 Representation is to speak on behalf of individuals and organisations in your community, to act in their best interests, make decisions that consider the needs of both current and future generations.
 It is about fostering a culture of inclusion and belonging and ensuring all voices are heard.